Bernard Dhéran

 Bernard Yves Raoul Dhéran (17 June 1926 – 27 January 2013) was a French actor, who was active in film, television and theatre in a career spanning over six decades.
 Dhéran was well remembered in French cinema's as the French dub of David Niven, Anthony Hopkins, Christopher Plummer, Ian McKellen, and Leslie Nielsen.
 He was also recognized in dubbing as the voice of Count Dooku in the animated series Star Wars: The Clone Wars, he also dubbed Christopher Lee's performance as Dooku in Star Wars: Episode II – Attack of the Clones and Star Wars: Episode III – Revenge of the Sith.

 In 1961, Dhéran was inducted into Sociétaires of the Comédie-Française.

-Dhéran died at his home in Marrakech on 27 January 2013.
+Dhéran died at his home in Marrakesh on 27 January 2013.
 He was intended to voice Odin in the French dub of Thor: The Dark World, but was replaced with Jean-Pierre Moulin, who also worked in dubbing Anthony Hopkins' roles.